 - for 8 breaths envision yourself melding into pure light, connectedness, spaciousness.

 - take 8 breaths imagining a heart's desire taking place.
 For example, hugging an estranged loved one; or seeing a healthy, healed body from illness or injury.

 Adaptable to Different Situations & Beliefs

-Feel free to adapt this meditation by trying out different body positions or change the mantra to one that has a stronger connection to individual preference.
-The results are encouraging and impressive.
+Feel free to try out different body positions or change the mantra to one that has a stronger connection for you.

 - Give the meditation a try, and notice changes.

-- Journal the experience.
-What changed physiologically in the moment, plus any new outcomes.
+- Journal your experience.
+Jot down what changed physiologically in the moment, plus any new outcomes.

-- Drop us a comment below & let us know how it went.
+- Let us know how it went.
+Leave a comment below.

 - Set up a regular meditation schedule.
 Aim for sustainable change.